 This REACH class enables students to learn about the juvenile justice system as they volunteer to work with incarcerated youth as tutors and workshop facilitators.
 Students develop their own learning goals and write reflections to analyze their experience in juvenile hall to meet these goals.
-May be repeated for degree credit.
+C/N only.